Luku1806/PSE-HTTP-Server/README.md

 Also the standard webroot is copied to /usr/local/webroot so you wont have to do anything.

-**IMPORTANT: For automatic installation it is required that all paths are default, otherwise the webroot wont't be found**
+**IMPORTANT: For automatic installation it is required that all paths are default, otherwise the webroot wont't be found!**

  1. Build the executable by calling make (you have to still be in the folder where you ended preperation)